dylanparry/ceylon/README.md

 ![Ceylon](https://github.com/dylanparry/ceylon/blob/master/logo.png)

-Ceylon is an assertion library for unit testing written in Typescript.
-It can be used in Typescript or in plain old JavaScript.
+Ceylon is an assertion library for unit testing written in TypeScript.
+It can be used in TypeScript or in plain old JavaScript.

-It is based upon the API for [expect](https://github.com/mjackson/expect/), with the added bonus of full Typescript definitions, meaning there's no need to go looking for a d.ts file.
+It is based upon the API for [expect](https://github.com/mjackson/expect/), with the added bonus of full TypeScript definitions, meaning there's no need to go looking for a d.ts file.

-Ceylon aims to simplify unit testing in Typescript by making it easy to write assertions.
+Ceylon aims to simplify unit testing in TypeScript by making it easy to write assertions.

 ## Example Usage